shakibbinkabir/Project-DS-Wireframe/README.md

 The wireframing is **10% complete**, and we are currently focusing on:

 - **Frontend Structure**: Laying the foundation for UI/UX, page layouts, and interaction flows.
-This will help ensure that **CoDesk** provides a seamless user experience.
+This will help ensure that **Project DS** provides a seamless user experience.

 Upcoming milestones include:
 - Designing the **backend structure**.